Ecurrant/weather/README.md

-# weather form guolin tech
+# weather from guolin tech